 When the compiler has been loaded it is ready to compile and run programs.

-If all went well the system is now back waiting to compile and run another program.
+If all went well the system is now back in a System Wait (high pitch tone) ready to compile and run another program.
 You can repeat from step (1) above.

 If things didn't quite go to plan you may need to press the Reset key on the operator console to get control back.
 You may then execute a jump (i.e. a 40 instruction to one of several locations to continue.
 The two most useful are probably:

 If things go very wrong the simplest action is to Reset and to reload the whole ALGOL system starting again from Loading the Compiler.

 For full details of the compiler (and there is a lot more detail) you can refer to Bill Purvis' scans of the 803 ALGOL Library Program A104 reference manual.

 This is a very simple ALGOL "hello world" program.
 It just prints a short message to the output teletype.

 The source code for this program uses only characters from the

 standard Elliott telecode character set, so it looks exactly like a

 genuine 803 ALGOL program, with the slight exception that it uses the